 Everyone gets angry.
 Anger is a reasonable and sometimes necessary response to a situation.
-When managed appropriately, anger can be an excellent motivator for accomplishing a difficult task, but when not controlled, anger can be destructive.
-People who are easily angered or who misplace anger can hurt themselves, their relationships, reputations, and even negatively affect their health.
+When managed appropriately, anger can be an excellent motivator for accomplishing a difficult task.
+Still, anger can be destructive when not controlled.
+People that are easily angered or misplaced anger can hurt themselves, their relationships, and reputations, and even negatively affect their health.

-This section will discuss what anger is, consequences of frequent or misplaced anger, and ways to manage anger.
+This section will discuss anger, the consequences of frequent or misplaced anger, and ways to manage anger.

-Anger serves as a warning to our minds and bodies that something is wrong.
-It’s a normal emotion that can range in intensity from mild frustration to intense rage.
-It’s a reaction to a real or perceived threat to ourselves, a loved one, our self-image, or our own identity.1
+Anger is a warning to our minds and bodies that something is wrong.
+It’s a normal emotion ranging from mild frustration to intense rage.
+It’s a reaction to a real or perceived threat to ourselves, a loved one, our self-image, or our own identity.

 Every day, each of us experiences anger in some way.
-It can come in the form of; frustration, harassment, hurt, injustice, criticisms, and threats to things or people we love.
-We each experience anger in different ways, and for various reasons, something that makes one person angry may have little effect on another.
-For example, some people experience road rage on their morning commute, and others go with the flow of traffic, knowing they will eventually get to work.
-This example shows that how we respond to anger is subjective and personal, and within our control.
+It can come in frustration, harassment, hurt, injustice, criticisms, and threats to things or people we love.
+We each experience anger in different ways.
+For various reasons, something that makes one person angry may have little effect on another.
+For example, some people experience road rage on their morning commute.
+Others go with the traffic flow, knowing they will eventually get to work.
+This example shows that responding to anger is subjective, personal, and within our control.

 How to Know When Your Anger is Uncontrolled?